johntoby/netflix-repo/README.md

 4. Test thoroughly
 5. Submit a pull request

 ## License

-This project is for educational purposes only.
+This project is built with love by Johntoby.